The Bankrate promise

 Your circumstances changed

 Another reason why an issuer might close your account is if your income declines, maybe due to a job loss.
 The card issuer might also discontinue a card, in which case all those who hold that particular card will be impacted.
-In this case, the issuer could decide to switch you over to a similar card.
+In this case, the issuer could decide to switch you to a similar card.

 There could be other credit fallouts from an account closure, which could impact your credit score.
 For one, the total amount of credit available to you would decline.
 Consequently, it would increase your credit utilization if you are spending the same amounts but drawing on a smaller total credit line.